Janet Weaver Smith © 1-8-16 [revised 7-17-2021] gardenministries.org

-This article addresses a teaching within some Christian circles stating that human beings can pre-exist as free will, choice-making spirit-being in heavenly fellowship with the Godhead, before they are birthed in their physical human body on earth?
+In the realm of timeless eternity, can a future flesh-and-blood human function and interact as a free will, choice-making spirit-being in heavenly fellowship with the Godhead, before they are birthed in their physical human body on earth?
 The issue in question about this controversial teaching is not that humans pre-exist in the heart of God through the Word before they become birthed as human beings.
 Multiple scriptures describe a pre-human existence: Ephesians 1:4-5,11; Romans 8:29; Jeremiah 1:5, 2 Timothy 1:9; 1 Peter 1:20, to name a few.

 The issue in question is how, and in what state, does the human spirit exist and do they fellowship with the Godhead and make free-will decisions in this state of being?
-In other words, prior to their birth as human beings, do “future” human-born spirits have activated, free-will, choice-making souls in heaven and can they express themselves in ways that enable them to initiate, interact, and communicate with the Father [or the Godhead] and make free-will choices?
+In other words, prior to their birth as physical human beings on earth, do future human-born spirits have activated, free-will, choice-making souls in heaven and can they express themselves in ways that enable them to initiate, interact, and communicate with the Father [or the Godhead] and make free-will choices?

-The Bible tells us that newly created humanity named, “Adam” received his/her free-will awareness and his/her ability to make choices, could exercise his/her unique personality and could initiate relationship with God and interact with his/her created surroundings after he was formed from the dust of the ground and after God breathed his/her soul into full-grown Adam.
-Genesis 2:7-8 Then the LORD God formed man of dust from the ground, and breathed into his nostrils the breath of life; and man became a living being [“being” in Hebrew: nephesh meaning “soul”].
-The LORD God planted a garden toward the east, in Eden; and there He placed the man whom He had formed.”
+The Bible tells us that newly created humanity was named, “Adam” and received his-and-her free-will awareness and his-and-her ability to make choices.
+They could exercise their unique personality and could initiate relationship with God and interact with their created surroundings after Adam was formed from the dust of the ground and after God breathed Adam’s full-grown body and soul.
+Genesis 2:7-8 (CSB) Then the Lord God formed the man out of the dust from the ground and breathed the breath of life into his nostrils, and the man became a living being [“being” in Hebrew: nephesh meaning “soul”].
+8 The Lord God planted a garden in Eden, in the east, and there he placed the man he had formed.

-Teachings that say that human spirits have activated souls and can make and communicate free will choices before they are flesh-and-blood humans, implies that human beings can have a direct, interactive relationship with the Heavenly Father before coming to the Father through Jesus Christ.
-It sounds like splitting hairs, and while those who teach this idea most likely don’t mean to teach anything apart from Jesus, they may not have thought the idea all the way through to its end and have not seen where the line is drawn by scripture.
-The ability to initiate and communicate with God through a human “voice with words” prior to being human born does not build upon any existing scriptural truths.
-God first loved us and chose us.
-We did not choose Him.
+While those who teach this idea most likely don’t mean to say that, they may not have thought the idea all the way through to its end and have not seen where the line must be clearly drawn by scripture.
+The ability to initiate and communicate with God through a human voice using vocalized words prior to becoming physically born on earth is not scriptural.
+He first loved us.
+He first chose us.
 And the only way to the Father is through Christ.
 We do not chose Him, He chooses us and that is our starting point.

 Scripture does tell us that we exist in the heart of God through the Word, Who is Christ Jesus, prior to being breathed into our human flesh.
-However, our Creator God initiates and chooses when to breathe life and soul in our human flesh and impart life.
-We do not choose Him.
-He chooses us.
-Our human birth is the beginning of a life of conscious, free-will choosing.
+However, our Creator God initiates and chooses when to breathe life and soul in our human flesh and impart life and the power to choose or deny self.
+Our human birth on earth is the beginning of a life of conscious, free-will choosing.
 This power to choose is given so that we can choose to love God from our free will and deny self from our free will in the context of our created purpose which is the purpose God intended in creating human beings in the first place.

-Colossians 1:15-17 The Son [Jesus] is the image of the invisible God, the firstborn over all creation.
-16 For in him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things have been created through him and for him.
-17 He is before all things, and in him all things hold together.
+Colossians 1:15-17 (CSB) He is the image of the invisible God, the firstborn over all creation.
+16 For everything was created by him, in heaven and on earth, the visible and the invisible, whether thrones or dominions or rulers or authorities — all things have been created through him and for him.
+17 He is before all things, and by him all things hold together.

-For those who are in the early stages of learning how to scripturally develop and ground revelation, imagining things like this could even lead them toward thinking what most world religions teach: that humans can have an eternal, life-giving relationship with God or a Heavenly Father outside of and apart from accepting and believing that Jesus Christ is their only entry point to the Father.
+For those learning how to scripturally develop and ground revelation, imagining things without solid scriptural footings can lead toward thinking and believing what many world religions teach: that humans can have an eternal, life-giving relationship with God or Heavenly Father outside of and apart from accepting and believing that Jesus Christ is our only entry point to the Father.